 The small space taken from the screen is to house the infrared camera, food illuminator, proximity sensor, ambient light sensor, speaker, microphone, 7MP camera, and dot projector.
 The camera has a couple of modes to accentuate your photos: Natural light to sharpen the focus on your face in contrast to the background.

 Studio light to brightly light your face with a clean look.
 Contour light to add dramatic shadows using highlight and low lights.
 Stage light to set up a deep black background and set a spotlight on your face.
 And finally, Stage Light Mono, which is like Stage but in a black-and-white effect.

-All in all, if you’re an Apple user, this is the best camera phone in 2018 for you.
+All in all, if you’re an Apple user, this is the best camera phone for you.